Hi, I'm Cheeyoon :) a designer and builder.

 I designed and built the website for Brothecary and produced several product and lifestyle shots for web and print.
 The site uses Ecwid for its e-commerce needs and utilizes particles.js with DeviceOrientation for its molecular banner.

-I cofounded and creatively directed Vapour Collective Inc. where we researched and developed CLOÚD vapor liquid products.
+I creatively directed Vapour Collective Inc. where we researched and developed CLOÚD vapor liquid products.
 I was responsible for product sourcing and manufacturing; inventory and warehouse shipment scheduling; creative direction and design, branding and marketing; domestic and international distribution.

 RUE is a design collaborative I co-created with Tim Cheng, Devin Gharakhanian, and Chad Alexander Schram.